-Taxpayers still have plenty of time to challenge their 2017 real estate taxes (typically set forth in the December 2017 tax bill).
-In most instances, an abatement application must be filed with the municipality where the property is located on or before March 1, 2018.
+Taxpayers still have time to challenge this year’s real estate taxes, which are set forth in the municipality’s final billing (typically issued in December 2018).
+In most instances, an abatement application must be filed with the municipality where the property is located on or before March 1, 2019.
 Required forms are available at the local assessor’s office or printable from most municipalities’ websites.
 If you are dissatisfied with the municipality’s decision, then you may file an appeal with either the Board of Tax and Land Appeals (“BTLA”) or the Superior Court, but not both.
 The failure of the municipality to act on an abatement application by July 1st constitutes a denial.
-In general, appeals to the BTLA or Superior Court must be filed no later than September 1, 2018.
+In general, appeals to the BTLA or Superior Court must be filed no later than September 1, 2019.
 The filing deadlines are strict, and if a taxpayer fails to file locally or files late, then its appeal rights are forfeited.
 The property owner, not a representative, must sign the Abatement Request Form.

 (1) the taxpayer’s real estate has been assessed at a value in excess of the value at which it was assessed on the last preceding assessment day, whether then owned by the taxpayer or not, and has been assessed, if assessment has been made at full and fair cash value, at a value in excess of its full and fair cash value, or, if assessment has purportedly been made at a uniform percentage of full and fair cash value, at a percentage in excess of the uniform percentage; or

 (2) the tax assessed is illegal in whole or in part, and the taxpayer’s remedy is limited to a review of the assessment on the real estate or to relief with respect to the illegal tax, as the case may be.